-The supply risk is relatively high for yttrium and scandium (heavy rare earths), followed by niobium and silicon.
+The supply risk is relatively high for yttrium and scandium (heavy rare earths), followed by niobium, indium, and cobalt.
 India does not have the recycling capacity for most minerals except for copper and iron, although this is low.
 While there are limited technological options for recycling some minerals, for some there is scope for increased end-of-life recycling, as demonstrated by higher recycling rates globally.
-Titanium, lead, and manganese face relatively low level of supply risks.
+Titanium, bauxite, manganese, lead, and iron ore face relatively low level of supply risks.